 The Open Museum offers a digital exhibition visit where you can learn about the Spanish Flu.
 This innovative platform is an online initiative that came to life during the hackathon #VersusVirus and aims to make art and culture easily available in times of Corona.

 Digitalization as an Opportunity

 Digitalization is much more than just a marketing gimmick; it can be an important tool for knowledge transfer and inclusion.
 Not everyone is able to visit museums in person, also in times when museums don’t have to close their doors.
 If digitalization is done right, it helps to reach new audiences, develop additional formats, and provide content in a new and exciting way.
-More and more people are used to consuming digitally, however the digital option needs not result in the analog museum’s death.
-It should rather be seen as an additional channel which benefits both the public and the museums.
+More and more people are used to consuming digitally, however, the digital option needs not to result in the analog museum’s death.
+It should rather be seen as an additional channel that benefits both the public and the museums.